Interpersonal gap: John L. Wallen

-Chinmaya & Vargo conclude their paper thusly: “One of the leaders in the study of the nature and process of communication is John Wallen.
+Chinmaya and Vargo conclude their paper thusly: "One of the leaders in the study of the nature and process of communication is John Wallen.
 John Wallen's ideas have influenced a number of human relations practitioners.
 The communication skills are especially valuable in that they are easily demonstrated and readily learned by almost anyone.
 The effects of using the skills are quickly apparent.
-For these reasons, the concepts presented here can be of great value to teachers, counsellors, parents, spouses, and friends.”
+For these reasons, the concepts presented here can be of great value to teachers, counsellors, parents, spouses, and friends."

-The Theory
+Theory

-The Interpersonal Gap highlights several core Emotional Intelligence (EQ) skills.
+The interpersonal gap highlights several core emotional intelligence (EQ) skills.
 For example, Wallen emphasized the role of the receiver when communicating rather than just the sender, counter to most models of communication.
-As part of the model Wallen identified four key skills (Behavioral Specifics, Feeling Description, Perception Check and Paraphrase) that became the cornerstone of the T-group based experiential training developed by Wallen colleague Robert P. Crosby.
+As part of the model, Wallen identified four key skills (behavioral specifics, feeling description, perception check and paraphrase) that became the cornerstone of the T-group-based experiential training developed by Crosby.

-According to Wallen's Interpersonal Gap paper, “The most basic and recurring problems in social life stem from what you intend and the actual effect of your actions on others.”
-As described in the self-improvement book Fight, Flight, Freeze, “Wallen’s theory is that each of us has intentions in every interaction (we intend a certain impact), we translate (or encode) our intentions into words and actions, the people we are interacting with translate (decode) our words and actions, and the decoding determines the initial emotional impact on them,” as illustrated in the following graph:
+According to Wallen's interpersonal gap paper, "The most basic and recurring problems in social life stem from what you intend and the actual effect of your actions on others."
+As described in the self-improvement book Fight, Flight, Freeze, "Wallen's theory is that each of us has intentions in every interaction (we intend a certain impact), we translate (or encode) our intentions into words and actions, the people we are interacting with translate (decode) our words and actions, and the decoding determines the initial emotional impact on them," as illustrated in the following graph: